coolaj86/steve/README.md

 Steve - JSON's best friend
 ===

-A JSON CORS/XHR2 application platform.
+steve.js is a JSON CORS/XHR2 application platform.

 **Application platform** means a web service that can be used to build integral applications.
 For example, Facebook offers an application platform.